filswan/go-swan-client/README.md

 ### lotus
 - **api_url:**  Url of lotus web api, such as: **http://[ip]:[port]/rpc/v0**, generally the [port] is **1234**
 - **access_token:**  Access token of lotus node web api.
 It should have write access right.
+See [Obtaining Tokens](https://docs.filecoin.io/build/lotus/api-tokens/#obtaining-tokens)
 - **miner_api_url:**  Url of lotus miner web api, such as: **http://[ip]:[port]/rpc/v0**, generally the [port] is **2345**

 ### main